 Meetings of the UNC Charlotte Board of Trustees and its committees are generally required to be open to the public and to meet requirements for advance public notice.
 This policy sets forth the procedures for providing public notice of such meetings.

 The University will operate on a normal schedule unless the Chancellor or appropriate vice chancellor publicly announces otherwise.
 Notice of closing the University will be available through designated media.
 In some cases the University will be closed.
 In other cases, classes are canceled, and faculty and staff have an optional workday.

-It is a violation of State criminal law and University policy to possess or carry any weapon, as defined by State law, on the University campus.
-Violators will be referred for criminal prosecution, and faculty, staff, or student violations are also subject to University disciplinary action.
+It is a violation of State criminal law and University policy to possess or carry any Weapon, as defined below, on the University Campus, except as otherwise specifically provided by law.

 The University voluntarily engages in a compliance program with the Occupational Safety and Health Act of North Carolina.
 This program is designed to provide a safe and healthy working, teaching and learning environment, as well as an atmosphere of safety and health awareness.
 This policy delegates responsibilities for compliance, implementation, and planning and financing.

 In consideration of the personal safety and well-being of the UNC Charlotte campus community, and in accordance with applicable state and federal laws, this Policy establishes requirements for accessibility, behavior, and treatment of animals on campus.

 This policy establishes procedures and regulations dealing with food storage, preparation and consumption in University facilities, offices, laboratories, residence halls, and all areas other than the designated Food Service dining and vending areas.